simpleanalytics/blog/_posts/2022-07-07-eu-moving-closer-to-facebook-ban.md

  - /blog/less-is-more-data-minimization-can-help-your-business
  - /blog/vodafone-deutsche-telekom-to-introduce-persistent-user-tracking
  - /blog/new-ruling-your-cookie-data-might-be-sensitive-data-here-is-why-that-matters
+last_modified_at: 2023-01-13
 ---

-There is a risk Europeans won't be able to use Facebook after the Irish data protection agency (DPC) doubles down on stopping data transfer between the US and the E.U.
+On Thursday,the Irish data protection authority (DPC) announced that they might stop data transfers between Meta Platforms Ireland and its US parent company, **effectively shutting down Facebook in Europe**.

 <details markdown="1">
 <summary>Read the full statement here by Politico.eu who were the first to report</summary>